-Prerequisite: PHYS 120 or permission of instructor.
+Prerequisite: PHYS 102 or PHYS 120 or permission of instructor.
 Corequisite: FSPHY 201.

 PHYS 240 - Relativity

 An introduction to the experimental findings leading to Einstein's formulation of the special theory of relativity, relativistic kinematics (simultaneity, time dilation, length contraction, etc.), relativistic dynamics (relative mass, momentum, energy, etc.), and the general theory of relativity.